jweiland-net/events2/Documentation/AdministratorManual/Update/Index.rst

 We have moved static TypoScript to another location.
 Please use update wizard in ExtensionManager to update paths.

+We have removed mergeEvents option from ExtensionManager.
+If you have set this option please re-create your records with CLI or scheduler task.

 Update to Version 3.1.0
 ^^^^^^^^^^^^^^^^^^^^^^^